I’ve been dismayed by the national measles brouhaha characterized by the Four “Astroturf” Horsemen of Vaccine Hysteria: Fear, Anger, Blame, Hatred.

 Keep reading to find out why combination vaccines require greater viral potency.

-Measles vaccine cultured on human tissue
+Measles vaccine is cultured on human tissue

 The two versions of the vaccine available in the U.S. are MMR-II and MMRV.
 Both contain WI-38 human diploid lung fibroblasts.
 This is significant for several reasons: